Izder456/fzonlinepretty/README.md

 # fzonlinepretty
-All F-ZERO games except GX ported to online. \n a prettier version of the original fzonline.  \n https://github.com/izder456/fzonline
+All F-ZERO games except GX ported to online. a prettier version of the original fzonline. https://github.com/izder456/fzonline

 # How to Use
-go to site: \n
+go to site:
 http://bit.ly/fzemu